shelljs/shelljs/README.md

 ls('-R', ['/users/me', '/tmp']); // same as above
 ```

-Returns list of files in the given path, or in current directory if no path provided.
+Returns array of files in the given path, or in current directory if no path provided.
-For convenient iteration via `for (file in ls())`, the format returned is a hash object:
-`{ 'file1':null, 'dir1/file2':null, ...}`.

 #### find(path [,path ...])
 #### find(path_array)